“We don’t hibernate, we celebrate!“

 BeaverTails pastries are an Ottawan delicacy that were first sold in the 1970s in Killaloe Fair, a town in Ontario close to Ottawa.
 I sampled a couple of the hot, wholewheat treats on my trip.
 They’re sold with a range of different toppings, like chocolate and banana, maple syrup or cheese.
 I tried the ‘original’, sugar and cinnamon.
 It was a real winter warmer – crisp, sweet and chewy, a bit like a doughnut but less dense, and stretched flat into the shape of its namesake’s tail.

 I saw BeaverTails stalls at ByWard Market, on the Rideau Canal and in Jacques Cartier Park for the Snowflake Kingdom.
-There are more places where you can buy BeaverTails in Ottawa, Ontario, the rest of Canada and the world.
-The queues were always long, but I didn’t have to wait for more than ten minutes.
+There are more places where you can buy BeaverTails in Ottawa, Ontario.
+You’ll find them in other places in Canada – and even across the world.
+The queues for BeaverTails were always long, but I didn’t have to wait for more than ten minutes.
 The cold made the warm melt-in-the-mouth pastry taste even more scrumptious.

 Play at Rideau Hall’s Winter Celebration

-Rideau Hall wasn’t an official Winterlude ‘destination’, but the home of Canada’s Governor General held its annual Winter celebration to coincide with the festival.
+Rideau Hall wasn’t an official Winterlude ‘destination’.
+But the home of Canada’s Governor General held its annual Winter celebration to coincide with the festival.
 After we’d toured the home of the UK monarch’s representative in Canada (which I’ve written about here – it was fascinating), we headed out into Rideau Hall’s 79 acres.
-The trees, lawns, and flower beds were all covered with snow.
+The trees, lawns, and flower beds were all covered with thick snow.
 The area around the hall itself was busy.
 Stalls from the embassies of different countries from Sweden to Mongolia gave away cakes, biscuits, hot chocolate and soup.
-Some stalls were quiet, but some popular places had queues 20 deep.
+Some stalls were quiet, but the popular places had queues 20 deep.

 As well as lining up for food, families played with the games dotted around the grounds, like giant jenga, and a snowy obstacle course for kids.
 The current Governor General, former astronaut Julie Payette, opened the Nordic games, which you can see in the video below.
 Do also look out for the Inuit throat singing.
 This was my favourite sight at the Winter Celebrations.
 If you haven’t heard it before, it’s when two people (traditionally women) face each other and sing a breathy duet with lots of grunts – and laughter at the end, when one woman outlasts the other.